krutarth-dev/Random-quote-machine/README.md

-# Random-quote-machine
+## Random-quote-machine

-This web project uses HTML, CSS and JS + front end libraries like jQuery and Bootstrap
+# This web project uses HTML, CSS and JS + front end libraries like jQuery and Bootstrap

-This 2eb project genrates random quote every time user clicks new quote
+# This web project genrates random quote every time user clicks new quote